 You can make international payments from the Business Plus account, but it doesn’t really have any other international banking services or offer a linked euro or dollar account.

 The business debit card is operated by Visa, so it can be used by cardholders to make payments anywhere in the world that Visa is accepted.

 Although it’s a high street bank, TSB only offers the one business account, but it is a pretty decent option.
-The 25-month free banking period is one of the longest out there, and even after that the fees are reasonable compared to the wider market.
 You can bank online, by mobile or in-branch, and have the option of a free Square Reader to take customer payments.
 There’s not much in the way of reporting or invoicing tools, like you get with some of the digital-only business accounts, but you can link up to software such as Xero and QuickBooks.

 0345 835 3858 – lines are open Monday to Friday 8am to 6pm and Saturday 9am to 2pm.

 Website live chat: